attentionaffectlab/attentionaffect/_members/Anna.md

 links:
   email: anna.p.giron@gmail.com
 ---
 Anna is a cognitive scientist and received her master's degree at the University of Tübingen, Germany.
-During her Ph.D. she uses machine learning and brain stimulation to better understand the behavioral and neural foundations of sustained attention.
+For her Ph.D. she uses machine learning and brain stimulation to better understand the behavioral and neural foundations of sustained attention.
 Ultimately, her goal is to develop a closed-loop brain stimulation procedure that can be used to enhance sustained attention.